-As of June 30, 2014, we had approximately \$515 million of cash and investments at our holding company, a portion of which we believe may be available for future contribution to MGIC.
-Furthermore, there are regulated insurance affiliates of MGIC that have approximately \$100 million of assets as of June 30, 2014.
+As of September 30, 2014, we had approximately \$517 million of cash and investments at our holding company, a portion of which we believe may be available for future contribution to MGIC.
+Furthermore, there are regulated insurance affiliates of MGIC that have approximately \$100 million of assets as of September 30, 2014.
 We expect that, subject to regulatory approval, we would be able to use a material portion of these assets to increase the Available Assets of MGIC.
 Additionally, if the draft PMIERs are implemented as released, we would consider seeking additional reinsurance and/or non-dilutive debt capital to mitigate the shortfall.
-We believe we will be able to use a combination of the alternatives outlined above so that MGIC would meet the GSE Financial Requirements of the draft PMIERs even if they are implemented as released.
-However, there can be no assurance that MGIC will be in compliance with the GSE Financial Requirements within the transition period.
-Factors that may impact MGIC's compliance with the GSE Financial Requirements include the following:
+We believe we will be able to use a combination of the alternatives outlined above so that MGIC will meet the GSE Financial Requirements of the draft PMIERs even if they are implemented as released.
+However, factors that may negatively impact MGIC's ability to comply with the GSE Financial Requirements within the transition period include the following:

-- Changes in the actual PMIERs adopted from the draft PMIERs may increase the amount of the MGIC's Minimum Required Assets or reduce its Available Assets, with the result that the shortfall in Available Assets could increase; - We may not obtain regulatory approval to transfer assets from MGIC's regulated insurance affiliates to the extent we are assuming because regulators project higher losses than we project or require a level of capital be maintained in these companies higher than we are assuming; - We may not be able to access the non-dilutive debt markets due to market conditions, concern about our creditworthiness, or other factors, in a manner sufficient to provide the funds we are assuming; - We may not be able to achieve modifications in our existing reinsurance arrangements necessary to minimize the reduction in the credit for reinsurance under the draft PMIERs; and - We may not be able to obtain additional reinsurance necessary to further reduce the Minimum Required Assets due to market capacity, pricing or other reasons.
+- Changes in the actual PMIERs adopted from the draft PMIERs may increase the amount of the MGIC's Minimum Required Assets or reduce its Available Assets, with the result that the shortfall in Available Assets could increase; - We may not obtain regulatory approval to transfer assets from MGIC's regulated insurance affiliates to the extent we are assuming because regulators project higher losses than we project or require a level of capital be maintained in these companies higher than we are assuming; - We may not be able to access the non-dilutive debt markets due to market conditions, concern about our creditworthiness, or other factors, in a manner sufficient to provide the funds we are assuming; - We may not be able to achieve modifications in our existing reinsurance arrangements necessary to minimize the reduction in the credit for reinsurance under the draft PMIERs; - We may not be able to obtain additional reinsurance necessary to further reduce the Minimum Required Assets due to market capacity, pricing or other reasons; and - Our future operating results may be negatively impacted by the matters discussed in the rest of these risk factors.

-You should read the rest of these risk factors for information about matters that also could negatively affect MGIC's compliance with the GSE Financial Requirements.
 Such matters could decrease our revenues, increase our losses or require the use of assets, thereby reducing our Available Assets and increasing our shortfall in Available Assets, or they could increase the Minimum Required Assets, also increasing our shortfall in Available Assets.